efacks68/codingjuntos_advent2020/README.md

 This is a project for us to practice different languages together.

-Also have some fun with git
+Also have some fun with github.